 4. The Year of the Perfect Christmas Tree by Gloria Houston- This books takes place in Appalachia and involves a little girl who is worried about getting the perfect Christmas tree for their church as it her family’s turn to provide the tree and her father hasn’t returned from war.
 Simple reflections on family and the heart of giving.

-5. The All-I’ve-Ever Wanted Christmas Doll by Do you have children that struggle with sharing, this story of three sisters during the Depression is a great reminder that family is always more important than things.
+5. The All-I’ll-Ever Wanted Christmas Doll by Do you have children that struggle with sharing, this story of three sisters during the Depression is a great reminder that family is always more important than things.
 The illustrations by Jerry Pinkney are fantastic!

 6. This is the Star by Joyce Dunbar– This simple retelling of the Christmas Story is fashioned in the manner of The House That Jack Built.
 The repetitive phrases make this book a favorite with the younger crowd.

 7. Twas the Night Before Christmas illustrated by Jan Brett–This famous poem is brought to life by one of my favorite children’s authors/illustrators.
 This book is illustrated in her popular technique of giving the children a clue of what is to come through sidebar images.
 My children love being able to try to guess what is next.
 Of course, this poem is a classic that your children will probably be quoting for days to come.

 8. The Gingerbread Baby by Jan Brett- There are many retellings of the famous Gingerbread story out there.
 This one is my favorite mostly because of Jan’s incredible illustrations.
 The ending is a surprise to children who have learned the traditional story.
 This story is just begging for some gingerbread men to eat along with it.
 I have had years where I bought the pre-made ones that Little Debbie produces (no shame).